valencik/mastersAPSC/documents/thesis/thesis.md

 ## Final Representation
 An example of the final data representation used by the work is shown in Snippet \ref{blk:rawNSRJSON}.
+It is a JSON object for the NSR entry with keynumber `1988AB01`.
-The `_id` is used as the unique identifier in the MongoDB collection.
+The `_id` value is a string used as the unique identifier in the MongoDB collection.
-The `year` is an integer and represents the year the resource was published.
+The `year` value is an integer and represents the year the resource was published.
-The `history` is an array that contains encoded information representing dates when the original NSR document was added and/or modified.
+The `history` value is an array that contains encoded information representing dates when the original NSR document was added and/or modified.
-The `code` is a copy of `CODEN` from the NSR data.
+The `code` value is a string copy of the `CODEN` value in the NSR data.
-The `type` describes what publication type (journal, thesis, conference paper, etc) the resource is.
+The `type` value is a string that describes what publication type (journal, thesis, conference paper, etc) the resource is.
-The `reference` is a copy of `REFRENCE` from the NSR data.
+The `reference` value is a string copy of `REFRENCE` from the NSR data.
-The `authors` is an array of string elements representing the authors who published that resource.
+The `authors` value is an array of string elements representing the authors who published that resource.
-The `title` is a string, formatted for \LaTeX, that represents the title of the resource.
+The `title` value is a string, formatted for \LaTeX, that represents the title of the resource.
-The `keywords` is an array of strings that represent the KEYWORD sentences as described in the NSR manual.
+The `keywords` value is an array of strings that represent the KEYWORD sentences as described in the NSR manual.
-The `selectors` is an array of objects that contain the type, value, and subkey information generated by the keyword entry by the NSR.
+The `selectors` value is an array of objects that contain the type, value, and subkey information generated by the keyword entry by the NSR.
-The `simPapers` array contains objects, where each object refers to another NSR entry that is above a minimum similarity threshold.
+The `simPapers` value is an array that contains objects, where each object refers to another NSR entry that is above a minimum similarity threshold.
-It is a calculated field and is further discussed in Section [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).
+It is a calculated field and is further discussed in [Cosine Similarity of NSR Selectors](#cosine-similarity-of-nsr-selectors).
-Finally, the `DOI` is a Digital Object Identifier for the published resource.
+Finally, the `DOI` value is a string of the Digital Object Identifier for the published resource.

 ``` {#blk:rawNSRJSON .json caption="An example NSR entry showing the final NSR JSON structure." fontsize=\footnotesize breaklines=true baselinestretch=1}
 {